Friday February 23, 2024

 If you own art or a specific item that may be used by a charity for its exempt purpose, that asset may be a good choice for a specific bequest.
 Once again, it is important to identify the exact item and the charity by legal name, city and state.
 Some donors may also choose to list an alternative gift if they leave a specific bequest.
 If for any reason your estate no longer owns the specific bequest property at your death, you may wish to designate another item or an amount of cash to the charity.

 Another option is a specific bequest of an amount of cash.
 This allows you to know the exact amount that will be transferred from your estate to charity.
 There is one planning issue to consider with a bequest of a specific amount of cash.
 If you transfer a specific amount of cash to a charity and your estate is much larger or much smaller than the present value, this bequest to charity may be a larger or smaller part of the estate than you intend.
-If this is a reasonable prospect, you may wish to leave a percentage of the estate to your favorite charity.
+If there is a reasonable prospect for a large increase or decrease in your estate value, you may wish to leave a percentage of the estate to your favorite charity.

 Gift of Part of the Residue of the Estate